TanStack/query/docs/framework/react/reference/usePrefetchInfiniteQuery.md

 **Options**

-You can pass everything to `usePrefetchInfiniteQuery` that you can pass to [`infiniteQueryOptions`](../infiniteQueryOptions) or [`useInfiniteQuery`](../useInfiniteQuery).
-Some options will have no effect because, under the hood, `usePrefetchInfiniteQuery` uses `queryClient.prefetchInfiniteQuery`.
-Since the options are general, TypeScript will not warn you about any excess properties.
+You can pass everything to `usePrefetchInfiniteQuery` that you can pass to [`queryClient.prefetchInfiniteQuery`](../../../reference/QueryClient#queryclientprefetchinfinitequery).
+Remember that some of them are required as below:

 - `queryKey: QueryKey`